 Frequently Asked Questions

 Timelines vary by payer and state.
 For insurance appeals, the ACA requires insurers to accept internal appeals filed within at least 180 days of a denial notice.
 For direct disputes with providers, there's no universal federal deadline, but you should act before the account goes to collections — typically 90–180 days after the first statement.
-If a bill goes to collections, you still have rights under the Fair Debt Collection Practices Act (FDCPA), including the right to request debt validation within 30 days of first contact.
+If a bill goes to collections, you still have rights under the Fair Debt Collection Practices Act (FDCPA), including the right to request debt validation within 30 days of receiving the collector's written validation notice.

-As of 2023, the three major credit bureaus — Equifax, Experian, and TransUnion — no longer include medical debt under $500 on credit reports, and paid medical debts are removed entirely.
+As of 2023, the three major credit bureaus — Equifax, Experian, and TransUnion — voluntarily agreed to no longer include medical debt under $500 on credit reports, and to remove paid medical debts entirely.
+This is an industry policy, not a federal legal requirement.
 Unpaid medical debt over $500 can still appear after a 365-day grace period following the initial delinquency.
 Filing a formal dispute with the provider or insurer is not reported to credit bureaus and will not affect your score.

 A patient advocate or medical billing advocate is a professional who reviews bills, identifies errors, and negotiates on your behalf.
 They typically work on contingency — taking 25–35% of any amount saved — or charge a flat fee.
 For complex bills involving multiple insurers, denied claims, or hospital stays over $10,000, a professional advocate often recovers significantly more than their fee costs.
 Look for advocates certified through the Patient Advocate Certification Board (PACB).